asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/HTTP-Client.md

 # HTTP Client

+<link-summary>How to configure the HTTP client for use with this library.</link-summary>
+<card-summary>Explanation and examples of how to configure the HTTP client for use with this library.</card-summary>
+<web-summary>Configuring the HTTP client for use with ABSolutions.ImageToBase64 .NET library.</web-summary>

 To make this library more flexible and to account for the numerous possible upstream configuration cases, this library allows you to configure the `HttpClient` it uses externally in your code.
 This also allows you to share the client between services, if desired.

 The `HttpClient` should be configured as per the `IHttpClientFactory` pattern.
-This allows you to configure many options such as default request headers, resiliance policies and even delegating handlers for things like authentication.
+This allows you to configure many options such as default request headers, resilience policies and even delegating handlers for things like authentication.

 > The most important configuration option is the `HttpClient` name.
-This must match the name you specify in the libary
+This must match the name you specify in the library
 > configuration in `appsettings.json`.

 ## Example configurations